Lisa Raitt: Mismanagement allegations

 Trinity—Spadina MP Olivia Chow called on federal Auditor General Sheila Fraser to conduct an audit of the port authority to investigate why Minister of Transport John Baird increased the membership of the board of directors from seven to nine—and why Raitt, while CEO, was allowed to run up almost $80,000 in travel and other expenses over two years.
 A November 2009 report by the Toronto Star claimed that Raitt signed off on her own expenses inappropriately, but the TPA claimed The Star's report was inaccurate.
 This followed another story in the Toronto Star that a TPA employee used the office computer to send emails about a Conservative fundraiser event.
 After an independent forensic review conducted by PricewaterhouseCoopers, the Toronto Port Authority released the results on September 14, 2010.
 These results showed that "all but one of the 15 complaints lodged by the former Directors were groundless".

 Political career

 In September 2008, Raitt was appointed to run as the Conservative candidate in Halton against Liberal incumbent Garth Turner.
-Turner was formerly a Conservative MP but he was suspended from the Conservative caucus in 2006 for breaching confidentiality.
+Turner had been elected to his term as a Conservative MP but he was suspended from the Conservative caucus in 2006.
+The Conservatives stated he had breached caucus confidentiality; Turner disputed this claim and suggested he was suspended for his independent positions.
 He later joined the Liberals after briefly sitting as an independent member.
 Raitt defeated Turner in the October 14, 2008, election.